shadow-light/sellingjesus.org/src/articles/freely-give-today.md

 My handling of objections has probably made much of my positive case, but there are still a few things to be said.
 First, Jesus provides a motivation to “freely give,” and it is one that  persists all the way to our generation.

 Jesus does not merely say “freely give,” but prefaces it with a rationale: “freely you received.”
 This motivation does not apply only to the first disciples; it is still the case that we have freely received.
-To quote Jeremy Taylor again, “there is in \[this command] something that is Spiritual, and of an eternal decency, rectitude and proportion.”^[Taylor, Jeremy, Ductor Dubitantium, 542]
+To quote Jeremy Taylor again, “there is in \[this command] something that is Spiritual, and of an eternal decency, rectitude and proportion.”[^2]

 This does not only apply to the gospel which has been given to us freely, but to *all special revelation* which has been given to us freely.
 One might argue that when they teach, they are not offering what they obtained freely, but what they learned over much study and many hours of seminary.
 However, no true understanding of Scripture is possible through merely natural or secular means.
 Consider the words of 1 Corinthians 2:12-13,